Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 - The workflow executes on PR & push events.
 As in when someone makes a PR, the `Test Suite` workflow will run.
 The same happens when you push you local commits to the remote repository.
 - The workflow consists of two jobs: `linter` & `test`.
 The latter of which is dependent on the former.
 So if `linter` fails, execution of `test` will be skipped.
-- `linter` runs on an Ubuntu VM & installs `flake8`, `Black` & `isort` for linting & formatting the code.
+- `linter` runs on an Ubuntu VM & installs `pylint`, `Black` & `isort` for linting & formatting the code.
 They're also cached for decreasing the execution times.
 - `test` runs on a MacOS, an Ubuntu & a Windows VM with Python versions - `3.8` & `3.9` respectively.
 Do note, these runs happen in parallel irrespective of each other's execution state.
 - The `test` job will also cache & install the virtualenv stored under the `.venv` directory.
 And then run the test suites with PyTest which generates a `coverage.xml` report to be uploaded to CodeCov.